ChanWenLe/Natural-Language-Processing/README.md

    -NLTK <br>
    -TextBlob <br>
    -SpaCy
-4. Data Visualisation
+3. Evaluation of Results
-5. Evaluation of Results
+4. Conclusion

 # Data Preprocessing and Wrangling
 With the raw dataset, a few data cleaning steps were conducted with Python.
 Code available in the "Amazon Reviews.ipynb" file.